stelace/stelace/docs/plugins.md

 #### Running plugin & server tests

-You can also ensure your plugin does not break the server using the following command with stelace-server:
+You can also ensure your plugin does not break the server using the following command to run all tests of stelace-server:

 ```sh
 STELACE_PLUGINS_PATHS=/path/to/local/plugin/repo yarn test:server
 ```

-_Note: you can make use of `npm explore` to use this from within your plugin repository with stelace-server installed as a devDependency._
+_Note: this relies on `npm explore`._

 ## Continuous integration and tests

 During continuous integration with circleCI:

 - missing `INSTALLED_PLUGINS` are automatically installed using `yarn plugins:install --save` script, which updates package.json before building Docker image.
-- After build, `yarn plugins:prepare` rewrites some `require('stelace-server')` calls to run all of server and plugin tests with local server before ending CI process.
+- After build, `yarn plugins:prepare` in `Dockerfile.prod` rewrites some `require('stelace-server')` calls to run all of server and plugin tests with local server before ending CI process.

 To support private plugins, `Dockerfile.prod` is configured to accept SSH key from ssh-agent as a secret during circleCI build.
 This way it does not leak into any Docker image layer.